tbojustin/resumechallenge/content/faq/_index.md

 ## Who are you and why are you doing this?

 My name is [Forrest Brazeal](https://forrestbrazeal.com).
 I'm an AWS Serverless Hero and I've been building in the cloud for many years.
+I would not be at this point in my career without the generous help of many people.

-I work at [A Cloud Guru](https://acloud.guru), a cloud education company, but this is my personal attempt to give back knowledge and expertise to the community.
+I work at [A Cloud Guru](https://acloud.guru), a cloud education company, but this is a personal attempt to give back to the community.

 ## Does completing the Cloud Resume Challenge guarantee I will get a job in the cloud?